 27 If a link is enabled, it may be used for frame exchange, subject to the power state of the non-AP STA

 operating on that link.
-Frames MSDUs or A-MSDUs with TIDs mapped to an enabled link may be
+Only MSDUs or A-MSDUs with TIDs mapped to an enabled link may be

 transmitted on that link.
-Frames carrying MSDUs or A-MSDUs with TIDs not mapped to a link shall not be

-transmitted on that link.
-Management frame may be sent on enabled links, following baseline.
+Management frame and Control frames may be sent only on enabled links. (#1496)

 32

-33 Editor’s Note: “following baseline” is not precise.
-Please update it with an appropriate reference of IEEE

-35 P802.11REVmd D4.0.
+33

 36

-37 If a link is disabled, it shall not be used for frame exchange, including Management frames.
+37 If a link is disabled, it shall not be used for frame exchange, including Management frames both for DL and UL.

 38

-39 If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD can use any
+39 If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any

-41 link within this set of enabled links to transmit frames carrying MSDUs or A-MSDUs with that TID.
+41 link within this set of enabled links to transmit MSDUs or A-MSDUs corresponding to that TID.

 42

-43 If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then:

-44

-— The non-AP MLD can retrieve buffered BUs corresponding to that TID on any links within this set

-of enabled links.

-— The AP MLD can use any link within this set of enabled links to transmit frames carrying MSDUs or A-MSDUs with that TID, subject to existing restrictions for transmissions of frames that apply to
+If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then the AP MLD may use any link within this set of enabled links to transmit MSDUs or A-MSDUs corresponding to that TID, subject to the power state of the non-AP STA on each of these links. (#1927, #2128)

-those enabled links., subject in DL to the power state of the non-AP STA on each of these links
+An MLD may use any enabled links to transmit management frames that are not measurement MMPDUs, subject in DL to the power state of the non-AP STA on each of these links. (#1927, #2128)

-NOTE 2—An example of restriction is if the STA is in doze state.
-53
+A non-AP MLD may retrieve buffered BUs buffered at the AP MLD on any enabled link, except that if a non-AP MLD is operating with a negotiated TID-to-link mapping, then the non-AP MLD may retrieve buffered BUs that are MSDUs or A-MSDUs corresponding to a TID only on any links to which this TID is mapped in DL. (#1927, #2128)

+If a STA affiliated with a non-AP MLD is in active mode on a link with a set of TIDs mapped for DL transmission, its associated AP affiliated with the AP MLD shall transmit to the STA:

+MSDUs/A-MSDUs corresponding to that set of negotiated TIDs for the non-AP MLD

+and MMPDUs that are not measurement MMPDUs for the non-AP MLD or its affiliated STAs.

+An AP MLD shall buffer MMPDUs for the non-AP MLD or its affiliated STAs and that are not measurement MMPDUs at the AP MLD when all the STAs affiliated with a non-AP MLD and operating on enabled links are in the power save mode, follow the rules defined in 35.3.10.4 (Traffic indication).
+The AP MLD shall buffer MSDUs/A-MSDUs for a non-AP MLD corresponding to a TID on the links to which the TID is mapped for DL transmission at the AP MLD when all the STAs affiliated with the non-AP MLD, and operating on the links to which the TID is mapped for DL transmission are in the power save mode, following the rules defined in 35.3.10.4 (Traffic indication).
+The non-AP MLD and AP MLD shall follow the rules defined in 35.3.10.4 (Traffic indication) to retrieve and deliver buffered BUs on enabled link. (#1927, #2128)

+(#1927, #2128) 53

-NOTE 3—If the default mode is used, all TIDs are mapped to all links and all links are therefore enabled.
-The non-AP
+NOTE 2—If the default mode is used, all TIDs are mapped to all setup links and all setup links are therefore enabled. (#1788) The non-AP

-MLD can have the corresponding non-AP STA wake up on any link to receive BUs buffered by the AP MLD.
-The
+MLD can have the corresponding non-AP STA wake up on any link to receive BUs buffered by the AP MLD. (#1680)

-non-AP MLD can therefore use the power state of its non-AP STAs to dynamically change the links it wants to operate

-on.
+# Do you agree with the changes proposed as resolution of CID 1927 and 2128 in document 282r7?

 58